 Rectangular Marquee Tool

-The purpose of the Rectangular marquee tool is to make a Rectangular selection of pixels within the selected layer in Adobe Photoshop or simply to select a rectangular part of an image.
-The shortcut key for selecting the Rectangular marquee tool is M.
+The purpose of the Rectangular Marquee Tool is to make a Rectangular Selection of pixels within the selected layer in Photoshop or simply to select a rectangular part of an image.
+The shortcut key for selecting the Rectangular Marquee Tool is M.

 Simply by selecting the layer, clicking and dragging you can make a selection; you can see a box appear on your layer.
 After making a selection you can move the selection by the arrow keys on your keyboard.